emmYgd/Hodaviah-e-commerce-web-project/README.md

 # web_projects_shopping_hiring
-Two recent Laravel-based PHP web projects for e-commerce and job placement - Architecture MVC
+An e-commerce web project in the food industry.
+Written in Laravel for Backend, Jquery for frontend, Bootstrap and w3-css for UI